canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/create-your-first-snap.md

     configflags: ["--infodir=/var/bash/info"]
 ```

-This is how you tell snapcraft to pass `--infodir=/var/bash/info` as an argument to `./configure`
+This will cause `--infodir=/var/bash/info` to be passed as an argument to `./configure` during the
-during the build.
+build.

 The `configflags` option is specific to the `autotools` plugin.
 Luckily `snapcraft` comes with a
 built-in help system.
 You can discover all the options by running: